 Your Favorite Beauty Products Are Effing with Your Hormones

-As you may have garnered from Sex Ed, hormones can be terrifying.
-The same way a Faberge Egg could be: incredibly delicate and easily unbalanced.
-Oh, and that they’re responsible for the function of some very significant aspects of your body, like your metabolism, all thing sexual health, hair growth, mood, and brain function.
+As you may have garnered from sex ed, hormones can be terrifying.
+The same way a Fabergé egg could be: incredibly delicate and easily unbalanced.
+Oh, and they’re responsible for the function of some very significant aspects of your body, like your metabolism, all thing sexual health, hair growth, mood, and brain function.
 Especially if you’re a woman, they can majorly eff with things like your skin and whether you fit into your clothing on any given day.
 Fun, right?

-Even more fun is the fact that we antagonize our hormones in more than just the obvious ways—we do it ways that you’d never suspect.
-Namely, the holy grail products lurking in your skincare cabinet.
-As Gwyneth has expounded on extensively since launching her skincare brand under the Goop umbrella, the products we put on our faces religiously are largely unregulated.
+Even more fun is the fact that we antagonize our hormones in more than just the obvious ways—we do it in ways that you’d never suspect.
+Namely, the holy-grail products lurking in your skin-care cabinet.
+As Gwyneth has expounded on extensively since launching her skin-care brand under the Goop umbrella, the products we put on our faces religiously are largely unregulated.
 To help us make sense of it all (and dial down the panic button slightly), we hopped on the phone with Adina Grigore, founder of Brooklyn-based S.W.
-Basics who literally wrote the book (titled Skin Cleanse) on omitting toxic ingredients from your skincare routine.
+Basics, who literally wrote the book (titled Skin Cleanse) on omitting toxic ingredients from your skin-care routine.

 How disrupted hormones manifest physically (and eff up your complexion):

 “The top thing people probably don’t notice is irritated skin.
-When people are like, ‘I have eczema’ or ‘I have psoriasis’, I think that people tend to do is go, oh, that’s what I’m like, and I’m trying to find products that solve that problem.
+When people are like, ‘I have eczema’ or ‘I have psoriasis,’ I think what people tend to do is go, Oh, that’s what I’m like, and I’m trying to find products that solve that problem.
 That’s already your body not being able to process what is being put on it correctly.
 Eczema is not something that you naturally have, it’s something that’s going wrong inside your body and manifesting physically.”

 How it accelerates the aging process (!):